tier4/CalibrationTools/calibrators/docs/tutorials/mapping_based_calibrator.md

 The rosbag includes four pointcloud topics published by different lidar sensors and also includes `/tf_static` information.

-Note that in the real-world environment, the user should start to record a rosbag with all of the lidar topics and tf topics that are needed, which should be similar to the provided bag.
-Afterward, the user could start to drive the vehicle and calibrate sensors with the recorded rosbag.
+Note that in the real-world environment, the user should record a rosbag with all of the lidar topics and tf topics that are needed, which should be similar to the provided bag.
+Afterward, the user could start driving the vehicle to collect the data in the rosbag and then calibrate sensors with the recorded rosbag.

 ## Environment preparation